 Another Success Story

-It was just about the time I turned 30 years old that I decided to do a little more research about the Omad diet; so I read online one meal a day results and success stories.
+It was just about the time I turned 30 years old that I decided to do a little more research about the OMAD diet, so I read one meal a day results and success stories online.
 What I found was the constant with most of the stories I had read, was that people were in a similar situation that I was in.
-They were unhappy with the way they were eating, the way they looked, and did not know how to maintain a healthy relationship with food.
+They were unhappy with the way they were eating and with the way they looked, and they did not know how to maintain a healthy relationship with food.
 This was exactly the point I was at, being nearly 300 pounds at the age of 30.

-So, making the transition, and taking the time to accept myself, was the very first thing I had to do if I did want to see the success on the scales.
+So, making the transition, which included taking the time to accept myself, was the very first thing I had to do if I wanted to see the success on the scales.
 I also made a conscious effort to not beat myself up about mistakes.
-As is the case with any diet you start, you are going to have slip ups; so keep this in mind if you are trying the omad diet, and do something wrong.
-If you don’t eat at the exact same night every day, or if you accidentally go over your macros when you dine out with friends, you will not see the results you desire for that week.
+As is the case with any diet you start, you are going to have slip-ups, so keep this in mind if you are trying the OMAD diet.
+If you don’t eat at the exact same time every day, or if you accidentally go over your macros when you dine out with friends, you will not see the results you desire for that week.
 But, when reading other one meal a day results, I learned this was normal.
-And yes, I came to realize that as human beings, we are flawed.
-So I had to deal with the fact that I was going to slip up, I was not going to do things accurately each and every day, and that if I chose to do something a little different, or did not stick to things as they should be for a few days, that I should not beat myself up about things.
+I also came to realize that as human beings, we are flawed.
+So, I had to deal with the fact that I was going to slip up, I was not going to do things accurately each and every day, and if I chose to do something a little different, or did not stick to things as they should be for a few days, I wasn’t going to beat myself up over it.

 What else have I learned after seeing such great one meal a day results so far?
 I have learned that what works best for one is not necessarily going to work for all.
-So, reading other one meal a day results, I found some people strictly followed omad each and every day, and never went off the beaten path.
+After reading other one meal a day results, I found some people strictly followed OMAD each and every day and never went off the beaten path.
 For me, this did not work.
-What I have found to work instead is to do omad a few days a week, and to have a refeed every few weeks.
+What I have found to work instead is to do OMAD a few days a week and to have a refeed every few weeks.
 I also try to count calories once a week, as well as eat 3 to 4 meals a day once a week.
-The reason I chose to do it in this manner, is that I like variety.
-I am the type of person who does get tired easily and will do something crazy if I do not have at least a little variety when I am dieting.
-So I decided to go with this approach after reading other one meal a day results and seeing the different ways people achieved their goals.
+The reason I chose to do it in this manner is because I like variety.
+I am the type of person who gets tired easily and will do something crazy if I do not have at least a little variety when I am dieting.
+So, I decided to go with this approach after reading other one meal a day results and seeing the different ways people achieved their goals.

 A Great Ending

-And, yes, I do know about the fad diets.
-Jenny Craig, Medical weight loss programs, doctor visits, nutritionists, water pills, diet pills, starvation, yes, even the grapefruit diet.
-If you can think of it or have ever heard of the diet, I have tried it.
-So why did I decide to read up on one meal a day results, and finally cave into it?
+I have had plenty of experience with fad diets: Jenny Craig, Medical weight loss programs, doctor visits, nutritionists, water pills, diet pills, starvation, and even the grapefruit diet.
+If you can think of it or have ever heard of a diet, I have tried it.
+So, why did I decide to read up on one meal a day results and finally cave into it?
 Well, I knew a friend who was in the fitness industry who told me to do so.
-I figured, well, you have tried everything else only to fail, so why not one more.
-And what drew me to the omad diet was the fact that I only ate once a day.
-So I was pleased of the idea of eating a huge plate of food each night.
+Since I had tried everything else to no avail, I figured, why not try one more?
+What drew me to the OMAD diet was the fact that I only ate once a day.
+So I was pleased with the idea of eating a huge plate of food each night.

-Now let’s discuss my one meal a day results.
-I am 45 years old, had several health conditions, I couldn’t move, couldn’t fit into my clothing, and had become extremely disgusted with myself.
-This was one my friend told me to read some one meal a day results and success stories.
-In doing so, what I learned was that people of all walks of life were having success.
-Older, younger, fitter, unhealthy; if you can think of a body type, these were people I was reading successful one meal a day results about, and people who were doing this simplified diet approach without any difficulties.
+Now, let’s discuss my one meal a day results.
+I am 45 years old and have had several health conditions that caused me to be immobile.
+I couldn’t fit into my clothing, and I had become extremely disgusted with myself.
+A friend of mind told me to read some one meal a day results and success stories.
+In doing so, what I learned was that people from all walks of life were having success: old people, young people, fit people, and unhealthy people, regardless of their body type.
+All kinds of people were doing this simplified diet approach without any difficulties.

-When I just started, I did slip up several times.
-Not only did I have a few small meals or snacks during the day (several times a week) I really was not mentally there entirely.
-So it is a great deal of change I had to make; not only physically but also mentally.
+When I started, I slipped up several times.
+Not only did I have a few small meals or snacks during the day (several times a week), I really was not mentally there entirely.
+So, I had to make big changes both mentally and physically.
 Believe it or not, after a few days, I was no longer hungry.
-I believed that was going to be the toughest thing for me, but knowing I had a huge meal to look forward to each night, did help to keep me focused and on track as I was going through this new diet I was following.
+I believed that was going to be the toughest thing for me, but knowing I had a huge meal to look forward to each night helped keep me focused and on track.

-Early on, after I got those “cheat” snacks out of the way, I noticed that after only 2 months, I had dropped nearly 50 pounds.
-Yes, I was very heavy, so most of the weight was water weight (and loss did eventually slow down).
+Early on, after I had gotten those “cheat” snacks out of the way, I noticed that after only 2 months, I had dropped nearly 50 pounds.
+I started off very overweight, so most of the weight was water weight (and my weight loss did eventually slow down).
 But, with this positive success behind me, I knew it was something I could stick to.
 Since the one meal a day results were so easy for me, I was still skeptical.
-I started doing more research and obviously learned that the lower my weight, the lower my macros would be.
-So I was constantly adjusting and yes, the weight did continue to come off.
-When I was a little closer to my goal weight, I began incorporating workouts into my regime.
-So at this point, yes I was doing omad, but I was also including my whey protein simply to have the energy I needed during the day.
+I started doing more research and learned that the lower my weight, the lower my macros needed to be.
+I was constantly adjusting and the weight continued to come off.
+When I was a little closer to my goal weight, I began incorporating workouts into my regimen.
+So at this point, I was doing OMAD, but I was also including whey protein simply to have the energy I needed during the day.

-Eventually, I got to the point where I became a bit bored with omad.
-Now, this was when I was creeping in on my goal weight, so along with one meal a day results, I was also learning about refeed days, cheat days, mixing things up, and adding variety to your diet.
-So I decided to do the same.
-I was at the point where I was on omad 4 days a week, and having 3 meals a day twice.
-I also got to a low enough body weight where I was having my refeed days once every two weeks, which did help keep me sane and allowed me to refuel when my body was depleted.
-At this point, I was working out extensively, I was making sure to track all macros and making sure I was not having those horrific cheat days I had in the past.
+Eventually, I got to the point where I became a bit bored with OMAD.
+This happened when I was creeping in on my goal weight, so along with one meal a day results, I was also learning about refeed days, cheat days, mixing things up, and adding variety to my diet.
+I decided to do the same.
+I was at the point where I was on OMAD 4 days a week and having 3 meals a day twice a week.
+I also got to a low enough body weight where I was having refeed days once every two weeks, which helped keep me sane and allowed me to refuel when my body was depleted.
+At this point, I was working out extensively, tracking all macros and avoiding those horrific cheat days I had experienced in the past.